qgis/QGIS-Documentation/docs/server_manual/services/wms.rst

 - ``TRUE``
 - ``FALSE``

-However, this parameter is ignored if the format of the map image indicated with ``FORMAT`` is different from PNG.
+However, this parameter is ignored if the format of the image indicated with ``FORMAT`` is different from PNG.

 .. _`wms-map`: